-The University requires applicants to submit official final transcripts from all colleges and universities attended be sent to Cal State East Bay’s Office of Admission.
+The University requires applicants to submit official final transcripts from all colleges and universities attended be sent to Cal State East Bay’s Office of Admissions.
 This includes all institutions before and after your bachelor’s degree.
-The Office of Admission does not accept composite transcripts.
+The Office of Admissions does not accept composite transcripts.
 Courses that appear on one transcript but taken at another institution will need to have transcript sent from that original institution.
 If a degree is in progress, please make sure that the degree is recorded on your transcript prior to submitting your transcript to our campus.

 If your graduate program also requires official transcripts, you will need to send additional copies directly to your department.

-To secure a place in the entering class, admitted applicants must complete the Accept Admission Offer process prior to enrollment.
+To secure a place in the entering class, admitted applicants must complete the Accept Admission Offer process prior to the start of the semester.

 To do so, log in to your MyCSUEB account and select "Accept Admission" from the list of links on the left side of the page.